As a beginner player, why is the alto sax mouthpiece the best upgrade?

-Your saxophone mouthpiece is the most important and cheapest upgrade you can do as a beginner sax player.
+Your sax mouthpiece is the most important and cheapest upgrade you can do as a beginner sax player.

-In this blog, I’m I’m going to tell you why the Yamaha 4C mouthpiece is the best choice for you as a beginner, both on tenor and on alto sax.
+In this blog, I’m going to tell you why the Yamaha 4C mouthpiece is the best alto sax mouthpiece choice for you as a beginner, both on tenor and on alto sax.

 The Right Sax Mouthpiece

-This is something we talk about a lot in Sax School, where we have thousands of students learning saxophone online.
+We talk about how to choose the right mouthpiece a lot in Sax School, where we have thousands of students learning saxophone online.
 Whether you’re starting out with a brand new Chinese saxophone or a second-hand, used sax, you should think about upgrading your alto sax mouthpiece or jazz mouthpiece to give yourself the best start.

-If you’re using a second-hand saxophone, it might not have come with a mouthpiece or a mouthpiece cap.
+If you’re using a second-hand saxophone, it might not have even come with a mouthpiece.
 Or, the mouthpiece that you bought with the saxophone might not be suitable for you as a beginner.
-If you’ve bought a new saxophone, the mouthpiece provided may be unbranded, and it could be for other types of saxophones, like alto sax mouthpieces.
+If you’ve bought a new saxophone, the mouthpiece provided may be unbranded.

 Playing on the wrong mouthpiece can make it so much more difficult to get started.
 Your mouthpiece is the first part of your sax that you blow into, so it has the biggest impact on how easy it is to play jazz, and on the sound quality that comes out.

 Why the Yamaha 4C

 Firstly, these alto saxophone mouthpieces are really affordable at around £40 or $40 US if you buy it in the US.
 The price for alto and tenor is about the same.

 This is really cheap for a saxophone mouthpiece.
 My pro mouthpiece from Theo Wanne would cost around ten times more – but it would also be much more difficult for a beginner to play.
 The Yamaha 4C is a much better choice for a beginner.